aswin-ryuk/MiniProject/README.md

 * API with Httparty.
 * Automatic Testcase with rspec.

-# Hosted in Heroku
+# Hosted in Render

-* Please use the link to preview the application -  https://ror-mini-application.herokuapp.com
+* Please use the link to preview the application -  https://mini-application.onrender.com